Get News & Updates Directly To Your Inbox

+All together, they affect about 60 million adults in the United States—making it the leading form of disability.
 Here are some interesting facts about arthritis that everyone needs to know.

 1. There are over 100 types of arthritis Despite popular belief, arthritis isn’t just one disease.
-It is a broad term that refers to more than 100 conditions that affect the joints (the place where bones connect).
+“Arthritis” is a broad term that refers to more than 100 conditions that affect the joints (the place where bones connect).
 The most common types are:

 2. Arthritis isn’t just for “older” people People of all ages have arthritis.
-In fact, children as young as one can get arthritis and about 60% of people who have arthritis are under 65!
+In fact, children as young as one year old can get arthritis, and more than half of the U.S. adults with arthritis are of working age (18 to 64 years).
 That being said, the chance of getting arthritis does grow as you get older.

-3. Arthritis is the number one cause of disability in the U.S. According to the Arthritis Foundation over 50 million people in the U.S. have arthritis.
-And nearly half of those say that normal physical activity is hard for them.
+3. Arthritis is the number one cause of disability in the U.S. According to the Arthritis Foundation nearly 60 million adults and 300,000 children in the U.S. have arthritis.
+Nearly half of them say normal physical activity is hard for them.
 The number of people with arthritis is expected to keep growing.
-By 2030, about 67 million people are expected to have arthritis!
+By 2030, about 72 million people are expected to have arthritis!

-5. Cracking your knuckles doesn’t cause arthritis Growing up, you were likely told not to crack/pop your knuckles or other joints because you will get arthritis.
-Turns out it’s just an old wives’ tale!
-Knuckle cracking is not harmful to your joints and does not cause arthritis.
+6. Cracking your knuckles doesn’t cause arthritis Growing up, you were likely told not to crack or pop your knuckles and other joints because you could get arthritis.
+It turns out, it’s just an old wives’ tale.
+Knuckle cracking isn’t harmful to your joints and doesn’t cause arthritis.

-7. You can lower your chance of getting arthritis There are no sure-fire ways to prevent arthritis.
-But there are things you can do to reduce your risk or put-off the onset of it:
+8. You can lower your chance of getting arthritis There are no sure-fire ways to prevent arthritis.
+Still, there are things you can do to reduce your risks, including:

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association